jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     E       TypeError: 'NoneType' object is not callable
     ```

-- The `AttributeError` was fixed by declaring a variable `add` in the `calculator` module, even though it is currently defined as the null value `None`
+- The `AttributeError` was fixed by declaring a variable `add` in the `calculator` module, even though it is currently assigned to the null value `None`
 - The new error is [TypeError](./TYPE_ERROR.md) which can occur when an `object` is used in a way that it was not intended for.
 In this case the `add` variable is not callable.
 Let us update our list of exceptions encountered
     ```python
     # Exceptions Encountered